MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 This renders as:

 > [!div class="checklist"]
+>
-> * How to create a .NET Core app
+> - How to create a .NET Core app
-> * How to add a reference to the Microsoft.XmlSerializer.Generator package
+> - How to add a reference to the Microsoft.XmlSerializer.Generator package
-> * How to edit your MyApp.csproj to add dependencies
+> - How to edit your MyApp.csproj to add dependencies
-> * How to add a class and an XmlSerializer
+> - How to add a class and an XmlSerializer
-> * How to build and run the application
+> - How to build and run the application

-You can see an example of checked lists in action in the [.NET Core docs](https://docs.microsoft.com/dotnet/core/additional-tools/xml-serializer-generator).
+You can see an example of checked lists in action in the [.NET docs](https://learn.microsoft.com/dotnet/core/additional-tools/xml-serializer-generator).

 ### Buttons